arkency/posts/posts/2013-01-09-you-dont-inject-for-tests.md

 We started this week drama in Ruby community with DHH's ["Dependency injection is not a virtue"](http://david.heinemeierhansson.com/2012/dependency-injection-is-not-a-virtue.html) blog post.
 I agree that we shouldn't use dependency injection to make software testable - testability is not a basic goal when creating software.
 It's rather part of maintainability goal.

-Let's walk through application parts and find out how testability helps in maintanance and by this why dependency injection is useful
+Let's walk through application parts and find out how testability helps in maintanance and by this why dependency injection is useful.

 ### Domain level